aydinterzi/solar-system/README.md

 ## Contribution 🤝

 Contributions are welcome!
 Please fork the repository and create a pull request with your enhancements or bug fixes.

----

-### Short Description

-**"A 3D interactive solar system visualization using React Three Fiber and Three.js.
-Explore planets, asteroid belts, and a dynamic starry background with optimized rendering and smooth interactivity."**